-Finding your hard money lender can seem like a daunting task, which is why we want to give you the ins and outs of choosing the right lender for your needs.
+Finding your hard money lender can seem like a daunting task.
+This is why we want to give you the ins and outs of choosing the right lender for your needs.

 1. Find a firm that specializes in the type of hard money lending that you need.

 Are they specialists in the type of property you are considering purchasing?

 If you’re looking for capital to invest in a real estate project, select a lender that specializes in these areas.

 How many deals have they closed that resemble yours?